hippo11/cko-payment-demo/README.md

   success/fail flag.
 - Declined payments surface the `response_summary` field to explain *why* a payment failed, rather than a generic error.
+- Will also explore sandbox environment payment details page for demo purpose

-### 5. Partial refunds
+### 5. Partial + Full refunds
-- `POST /payments/{id}/refunds` supports refunding less than the full captured amount, tested against a live sandbox transaction.
+- `POST /payments/{id}/refunds` supports refunding less than or equal the full captured amount, tested against a live sandbox transaction.

 ## What's Intentionally Out of Scope

-Disputes, fraud detection response codes, and bank payouts are separate product surfaces not required by the brief's ask for "an end-to-end payment" and "a use case based on payment data."
+Disputes and bank payouts are separate product (cannot set up any bank accounts at sandbox environment) I can simulate a dispute case manually through sandbox dashboard for demo purpose surfaces not required by the brief's ask for "an end-to-end payment" and "a use case based on payment data."
 I reviewed Checkout.com's testing docs for these and can speak to how each would extend this integration, but did not build them here to keep the